-We reimburse Dr. Frost for Company-related use by Dr. Frost and our other executives of an airplane owned by a company that is beneficially owned by Dr. Frost.
-We reimburse Dr. Frost in an amount equal to the cost of a first class airline ticket between the travel cities for each executive, including Dr. Frost, traveling on the airplane for Company-related business.
-We do not reimburse Dr. Frost for personal use of the airplane by Dr. Frost or any other executive; nor do we pay for any other fixed or variable operating costs of the airplane.
-For the years ended December 31, 2014, 2013, and 2012, we reimbursed Dr. Frost approximately \$175 thousand, \$93 thousand, and \$203 thousand, respectively, for Company-related travel by Dr. Frost and other OPKO executives.
+We reimburse Dr. Frost for Company-related use by Dr. Frost and our other executives of an airplane owned by a company that is beneficially owned by Dr. Frost, including out-of-pocket operating costs.
+We do not reimburse Dr. Frost for personal use of the airplane by Dr. Frost or any other executive.
+For the years ended December 31, 2016 and 2015, we reimbursed Dr. Frost approximately \$298 thousand and \$595 thousand, respectively, for Company-related travel by Dr. Frost and other OPKO executives.